wp-plugins/participants-database/readme.txt

 = List Display =

 Display the list on your website with the `[pdb_list]` shortcode.
 You can determine which fields get shown, and for long lists, the list can be broken up into pages.
 You can specify which records get displayed and in what order.
 Optionally, search and sorting controls can be displayed.
+Each record listing can be linked to the full record showing all the details of the record.

 = Record Display =